Stress: A problem worth solving

 “Stress was related to psychological distress and a number of health problems in the short-term, and even more importantly, in the long-term.
-High stress in 1994/95 was associated with an increase in psychological distress by 2000/01, and high odds of developing a number of chronic conditions: arthritis/rheumatism, back problems, chronic bronchitis/emphysema, and stomach/intestinal ulcers for both sexes, as well as heart disease for men, and asthma and migraine for women.
+High stress in 1994/95 was associated with an increase in psychological distress.
+By 2000/01, add in high odds of developing a number of chronic conditions: arthritis/rheumatism, back problems, chronic bronchitis/emphysema, and stomach/intestinal ulcers for both sexes.
+Additionally, heart disease for men, and asthma and migraine for women.
 These relationships suggest that, at least in some cases, stress is a precursor of poor health.
 And of the various sources of stress, chronic strains seemed to be the most potent.
 A stressful event in the preceding year had a less consistent effect on an individual’s chances of eventually getting sick than did prolonged anxieties and frustrations.

 What is Stress and how does it effect us?